That's TV: BBC subsidies

 When launching his local TV initiative in 2011, Jeremy Hunt, then Culture Secretary, said, "Eight out of 10 consider local news important.
 Nearly seven out of 10 adults feel the localness of stories is more important than them being professionally produced.
 People in Barnham don't want to watch what is going on in Southampton.
 People in Chelmsford aren't interested in what's happening in Watford.
 That is the system we currently have at the moment, so that is what we are trying to rethink."

 In June 2018, BuzzFeed revealed how That's TV had "gamed" the BBC's subsidy system to claim hundreds of thousands of pounds of licence fee payers' money, by submitting low-quality local news footage to the BBC, which under the system would pay £147.50 per segment, whether or not they were aired.
 The report also claimed that several of the company's stations had fewer than 30 viewers per day.

-A former journalist for That's Solent reported that the station sent 1,207 stories to the BBC in year one (November 2014 to November 2015) but the BBC used only 114 (9.4% of stories), equating to a cost of £1,315 per story.
+Dale McEwan, a former journalist for That's Solent, reported that the station sent 1,207 stories to the BBC in year one (November 2014 to November 2015) but the BBC used only 114 (9.4% of stories), equating to a cost of £1,315 per story.
 The National Union of Journalists in Scotland said it was "deeply concerned" by McEwan's revelations and news that That's TV was launching five stations in Scotland.

 McEwan wrote an investigative article for Private Eye magazine in March 2019 where he revealed that That's TV was refusing to tell the public where stations were broadcasting from.
 The report explained that That's TV deleted the addresses for its stations across the UK and replaced them with one contact address in a Lancashire business park.
-Ofcom also said it cannot give any details of where stations broadcast from.
-A longer version of the article was published by Star and Crescent, where McEwan revealed that the first station to launch – That's Solent in 2014 – had left Highbury College in Portsmouth.
-The station's whereabouts remain unknown, and both That's TV and the college did not comment.
-Viewers are uncertain if the station is in the Solent area: an observant viewer told McEwan that they saw a Salisbury postal address onscreen during a recent That's Solent news bulletin.
+Ofcom also said it could not give any details of where stations broadcast from.
+A longer version of the article was published by the Star and Crescent, where McEwan revealed that the first station to launch – That's Solent in 2014 – had left Highbury College in Portsmouth.
+The station's whereabouts remained unknown.

 In May 2019, McEwan's investigations found that That's TV wanted to abandon the local communities it is publicly funded to serve.
 He found that That's TV had submitted plans to Ofcom to run the entire network of 20 local stations from seven studios/main production offices, which Ofcom had provisionally allowed.